 your compliance needs.

-Eric Parizo: Experts generalize classify cloud-based
+Eric Parizo: Experts generalize classify cloud-based services into

 three platforms: platform services, infrastructure services, and